 The following templates are designed to help you identify the review dates for tenure track positions.
 All documents are up to date, unless otherwise noted.

-Faculty Relations holds workshops on tenure and promotion procedures for faculty and administrators at the Vancouver Campus.
+Faculty Relations holds annual workshops on tenure and promotion procedures for faculty and administrators at the Vancouver Campus.
 Human Resources does the same at the Okanagan Campus.